 Master of Organizational Leadership

-Trevecca’s Masters of Organizational Leadership (MOL) is an interdisciplinary degree designed for professionals working in nonprofit organizations, government agencies, businesses, or community-based institutions to further enhance their leadership competencies.
+Trevecca’s Master of Organizational Leadership (MOL) is an interdisciplinary degree designed for professionals working in nonprofit organizations, government agencies, businesses, or community-based institutions to further enhance their leadership competencies.
 This online graduate degree helps professionals in many fields to apply leadership principles to real-world situations.
 Learners in this master’s degree will examine the art and skill of strategic decision making and problem solving within the political and cultural context of an organization.
 Working in an online cohort group as well as smaller collaborative learning teams will provide learners the opportunity to utilize technology to test team building and communication skills, a dynamic that mirrors today’s real-world meetings, conferences, and project management scenarios.

 How to Apply to the Master of Organizational Leadership Program